manavnursmooloo23-maker/portfolio/projects/ptv-analysis.md

 # 🚍 Public Transport Accessibility Analysis (PTV)

 ## 🔍 Overview
-This project analyses public transport accessibility across Melbourne by integrating transport, geographic, and population datasets.
-The goal was to evaluate service coverage and identify areas with limited accessibility.
+In this project, I worked in a simulated role as a **Data Analyst at Public Transport Victoria (PTV)**, where I was responsible for managing, integrating, and analysing large-scale transport and demographic datasets to evaluate public transport accessibility across Melbourne.

+The project reflects real-world industry conditions, where data is often incomplete, inconsistent, and sourced from multiple systems.
+As a result, the task required not only generating correct outputs, but also ensuring accurate data interpretation, efficient database design, and optimised query performance.

 ---

 ## 🎯 Objective

-- Analyse transport service coverage across suburbs
+- Analyse public transport accessibility across Melbourne suburbs
-- Combine transport and population data for insights
+- Integrate transport (GTFS), geographic, and population datasets
-- Identify gaps in accessibility
+- Identify underserved areas with limited transport coverage
+- Develop efficient and scalable SQL queries for large datasets

 ---

 ## 🛠 Tools & Technologies

-- SQL (PostgreSQL / PostGIS)
+- **SQL (PostgreSQL / PostGIS)** – Database design, querying, and spatial analysis
-- QGIS (spatial visualisation)
-- GTFS transport data
+- **QGIS** – Spatial visualisation and mapping
+- **GTFS Data** – Public transport routes, stops, and schedules
-- ABS population datasets
+- **ABS Data** – Population and geographic datasets

 ---

 ## ⚙️ Methodology

 ### Data Integration

-- Combined multiple datasets including transport routes, stops, and population data
-- Structured data into a unified database for analysis
+- Imported and structured GTFS transport data and ABS population data into a relational database
+- Interpreted dataset documentation and resolved inconsistencies across sources

-### Data Analysis
+### Data Processing & Analysis

-- Built SQL queries to compute accessibility metrics
+- Developed SQL queries to generate area-level summaries combining transport and population data
-- Calculated service coverage and transport availability
+- Ensured accuracy while considering query performance and scalability

 ### Spatial Analysis

-- Modelled 400m accessibility catchments
+- Modelled **400m accessibility catchments** around transport stops
+- Calculated:
+  - **Population coverage (%)** – proportion of people with access
+  - **Area coverage (%)** – proportion of land with access
-- Visualised results using QGIS heatmaps
+- Visualised outputs using QGIS

 ### Performance Optimisation

-- Used staged tables to improve query efficiency
+- Used staged tables and optimised joins
-- Applied indexing strategies for large datasets
+- Structured queries to reduce execution time on large datasets

 ---

 ## 📊 Key Insights

-- Public transport accessibility varies significantly across suburbs
+- Public transport accessibility varies significantly across Melbourne
+- Outer suburban regions show **low population coverage**, indicating underserved communities
-- Certain areas have limited service coverage despite high population density
+- High **area coverage does not always translate to high population coverage**, highlighting spatial inefficiencies
-- Spatial visualisation improves understanding of accessibility gaps
+- Accessibility is concentrated in inner and central regions, with gaps in outer growth areas

 ---

 ## 💡 Business Value

-- Supports data-driven transport planning
+- Supports **data-driven transport planning and policy decisions**
-- Helps identify underserved areas
-- Provides insights for infrastructure development
+- Identifies **priority areas for infrastructure investment**
+- Highlights **inequalities in accessibility across regions**
+- Demonstrates the value of combining **spatial and demographic analysis**

 ---

 ## 🚀 Conclusion

-This project demonstrates the ability to work with large, complex datasets, perform spatial analysis, and generate actionable insights for real-world applications.
+This project demonstrates the ability to work with large, complex datasets in a database environment, design efficient SQL queries, and perform spatial analysis to generate meaningful insights.
+It reflects both technical capability and analytical thinking required in real-world data roles.

 ---